 - Unaware of most things happening in their surroundings

-Dementia can take on many different forms.
-The most prominent one being Alzheimer’s disease which attributes to more than half of the cases.
+The most common form of dementia is Alzheimer’s Disease, which accounts for 60-70% of all cases.
 Other widely known forms include Lewy-body, Parkinson’s disease, Frontotemporal, and Huntington’s disease.
 Boundaries are often hard to identify, so there exist mixed forms of dementia.

 As of 2021 there is no cure for dementia.
 There are medications that temporarily reduce the progression of symptoms.
 Nevertheless, we need to push through with research and clinical trials to make a change.